google/styleguide/pyguide.md

 <a href="#doc-function-args">function argument</a> (`"""The Bigtable path."""`,
 rather than `"""Returns the Bigtable path."""`).

-A method that overrides a method from a base class may have a simple docstring sending the reader to its overridden method's docstring, such as `"""See base class."""`.
-The rationale is that there is no need to repeat in many places documentation that is already present in the base method's docstring.
-However, if the overriding method's behavior is substantially different from the overridden method, or details need to be provided (e.g., documenting additional side effects), a docstring with at least those differences is required on the overriding method.

 Certain aspects of a function should be documented in special sections, listed below.
 Each section begins with a heading line, which ends with a colon.
 All sections other than the heading should maintain a hanging indent of two or four